woanversace/react/README.md

 ```

 ## Specs, Lifecycle & State

-The `render` method is only required spec for creating a component but, there are serveral lifecycle methods and spec we can use that are mighty helpful when you actually want your component to do anything.
+You can create a component only by `render` method.
+However, there are other helpful methods such as spec and lifecyle that can help you interact with the component in many possible ways.

 ### Lifecycle Methods